UrbanInstitute/la-policing-typology/README.md

 Under the current agreement with the USPS, HUD can only grant access to the vacancy data to governmental and non-profit organizations.
 In order to be granted access as a user, a requestor must be verified as a member of a non-profit or governmental organization.
 ```
 3. Open the R project `la-policing-typology.Rproj` in RStudio.
-4. Open the `etl/01_lapd-data-processing.R` file in RStudio and run the file to create the analytical dataset `analysis_ready_by_district_final.csv`.
-5. Open the `analysis/02_final-cluster-analysis.Rmd` file in RStudio and knit to html.
+4. Open the `analysis/02_final-cluster-analysis.Rmd` file in RStudio and knit to html.
 When kniting, the code will check whether the necessary packages are installed and install any packages that are not already installed.
+This file reads in the analytical data set `data/analysis_ready_by_district_final.csv` that is produced by running `etl/01_lapd-data-processing.R` and conducts the cluster analysis.
 Results tables will be written to the `results/` directory and plots will be written to the `images/` directory.
 Note that `analysis/02_final-cluster-analysis.Rmd` uses a global `trial_name` variable to enable the researchers to test multiple different models, each defined by a separate `trial_name` during the analysis process.
 This variable is set to `final` by default.
 All outputs in the `results/` and `images/` directory will use the `trial_name` as a prefix.

+If you want to replicate the production of the analytical data set, you will need to complete the following additional steps:
+1. Request the raw static data files for reporting districts, American Community Survey, crimes, arrests, stops, and calls for service from the authors or download the data files from data sources linked above.
+Place all files in the `data/` directory.
+2. Open the R project `la-policing-typology.Rproj` in RStudio.
+3. Open the `etl/01_lapd-data-processing.R` file in RStudio and run the file to create the analytical dataset `data/analysis_ready_by_district_final.csv`. **Note that this file will not sucessfully run if you have not completed step 1.**

-The `etl/` director contains the key file (`01_lapd-data-processing.R`) used for preprocessing the raw data sources to create to create the analytical data set.
+The `etl/` directory contains the key file (`01_lapd-data-processing.R`) used for preprocessing the raw data sources to create to create the analytical data set.

 The `analysis/` directory contains the key files used for analysis which are:
-- `02_final-cluster-analysis.Rmd`: file containing data pre-processing, cluster analysis, and analysis of results.
+- `02_final-cluster-analysis.Rmd`: file containing data pre-processing, cluster analysis, and analysis of cluster results.
 - `cluster-functions.R`: file containing functions for cluster analysis including variable weighting, cluster modeling, and stability analysis.
 - `data_viz_functions.R`: file containing functions for data visualization of cluster analysis results.